dzg/matrix-googlevoice/README.md

 ## Setup

 1. In **Google Voice > Settings > Messages,** make sure **Forward messages to email** is ON.
-2. Create a new account for your bot on your homeserver, then get the `access_token`.
+2. Create a new account for your bot on your any Matrix server (e.g., matrix.org or a homeserver), then get the bot's `access_token`.
 (The simplest way to do this is using [Element](https://element.io/).
 Instructions [here](https://t2bot.io/docs/access_tokens/).)
 3. You must send the replies _from your own Gmail account_, so this requires authenticating your Gmail.
-Grab an **App Password** for Gmail.
+So generate an **App Password** for Gmail.
 (Instructions [here](https://support.google.com/accounts/answer/185833).)
-4. (Optional) **roomAvatarURL** You can set an avatar for all new rooms created by the bot, e.g., a Google Voice icon, or a cute robot.
-Must be in the form of an MXC path, i.e., `mxc://myserver.com/BaaWqWAJoXVvcqNbwjJLiwEI.` The easiest way to do this is to send an image in any room, then right click the image message and "View source".
+4. (Optional) **roomAvatarURL** You can set a different avatar for all new rooms created by the bot, like a Google Voice icon, or a cute robot.
+Must be in the form of an MXC path (`mxc://matrix.org/ShLVOQjbDdUbugMrjhSaBaoB`).
+The easiest way to do this is to send an image in any room, then right click the image message and "View source".
 5. Rename `config.example.js` to `config.js` and edit with your parameters.
+See comments there for more info.
 6. Run `node matrix-googlevoice-bot.js` on any machine with Internet and `node` – your homeserver, laptop, Pi, whatever.
 Set it up to always run using your preferred method.

 #### Notes